 Acid-Loving Shrubs and Trees

-- Gardenia.
-This elegant shrub will tolerate low acidity between 5.0 and 6.5 pH.
+Gardenia.
+A tropical plant, this elegant shrub will tolerate low acidity between 5.0 and 6.5 pH.

 Testing Soil pH